institutional access

 UNITED STATES, JUL 15 – Starbucks mandates four in-office days weekly to boost collaboration and turnaround efforts, requiring leaders to relocate or accept a voluntary exit package, CEO Niccol said.

-• Starting in October, Starbucks corporate employees will be required to work four days a week in-office at Seattle and Toronto support centers and North American regional offices, Niccol said.
+• On September 29, Starbucks corporate employees are expected to work four days a week in-office at Seattle and Toronto support centers and regional offices, Brian Niccol said.

-• To enforce the shift, Starbucks will offer a voluntary exit program with a cash payment, and all support center people leaders must relocate to Seattle or Toronto within 12 months, Niccol said.
+• To enforce the shift, Starbucks will offer a voluntary exit program with a cash payment, as Brian Niccol said, providing managers an exit option within 12 months.

-• In his letter, Niccol acknowledged employee concerns, `If you decide you want to leave Starbucks for any reason, we respect that`.
+• In his letter, Niccol acknowledged employee concerns and said `If you decide you want to leave Starbucks for any reason, we respect that`.

-• This move mirrors a broader industry trend of companies like Amazon and JP Morgan also tightening remote work policies.
+• This move mirrors a broader industry trend of companies returning to in-person work, with Amazon and JP Morgan tightening remote policies.

 Insights by Ground AI